Killthebug/Bika-Lims-Wiki/Home.md

 ### c.
 Add the environment variable for ID-server

-Add a section under [instance], matching the port number with that in the id-server shell script:
+Add an [instance] section, containing the environment variable matching the port number with that in the id-server shell script:

     [instance]
          environment-vars = IDServerURL http://localhost:8031

 ### d.
-Match port to webserver rewrite rule above (8030)
+Match Plone port to webserver rewrite rule

 If remapping is required, note the port used for the Zope instance.

     http-address = 8030

 ### e.
-Change the effective user if not "plone".
+Change the effective user if not "plone"

 If a different user will be used to run the instance, replace "effective-user = plone" section with the new username.

-## 8. Check out the latest version of the Bika LIMS bika3 code:
+## 8. Check out the Bika LIMS bika3 code:

 The Bika code is available from Github and from SourceForge.
 To retrieve it, change into the instance directory and use git or svn.